top of page

 Denver's Original Gem & Mineral Show

-The Greater Denver Area Gem & Mineral Council is pleased to announce that it will again be hosting the 56th Annual 2024 Denver Gem & Mineral Show in conjunction with the Hardrock Summit, to be held at the The Westin Westminster, Thursday thru Sunday:
+The Greater Denver Area Gem & Mineral Council is pleased to announce that it will again be hosting the 57th Annual 2025 Denver Gem & Mineral Show in conjunction with the Hardrock Summit, to be held at the The Westin Westminster, Thursday thru Sunday:

 See You

-at The Westin Westminster!
+at The Westin Westminster

 The DGMS will have a separate area at the hotel that includes dealers, fluorescent room, special exhibits, education displays, gold planning, and grab bags.

-Hours for the Show are Thursday through Saturday 10:00am to 6:00 pm and Sunday 10:00am to 3:00pm.
+Hours for the Show are Thursday through Saturday 10:00am to 5:00 pm and Sunday 10:00am to 3:00pm.
 Admission and parking for Hardrock Summit and DGMS will be FREE.

 About the Denver Gem & Mineral Show